belalakram/belalakram/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=belalakram&color=blue)

 ## 🎓 About Me
-I am a  graduate with a Bachelor's degree in Electrical Engineering, specializing in Electronics and Communication.
+I am  graduate with a Bachelor's degree in Electrical Engineering, specializing in Electronics and Communication.
 I am passionate about leveraging emerging technologies to solve real-world problems, particularly in the fields of AI and software development.

 ## 💼 Objective
 Seeking an IoT Engineer passionate about developing innovative solutions that seamlessly bridge the gap between hardware and software.